-A cross-sectional study was conducted among Barzilai University Medical Center healthcare workers during November and December 2021.
-Barzilai University Medical Center is a Governmental Hospital that contains 567 beds and an additional 60 day-patient beds.
-The study was approved by the Ashkelon Academic College Ethics Committee (approval #34-2021) and the hospital management.
+A cross-sectional study was conducted among healthcare workers at the Barzilai University Medical Centre, a government hospital with 567 beds and an additional 60 day-patient beds, in November and December of 2021.
+The study was approved by the Ashkelon Academic College Ethics Committee (approval #34-2021) and hospital management.

 Research population and sample

 The hospital employs around 1,900 staff members, including approximately 300 physicians and 800 nurses.
-A link to the survey was sent to all Barzilai University Medical Center workers via email from the human resources department on Nov 10, 2021.
-Every two weeks a reminder was sent to increase the response rate for a total of 3 reminders.
-The survey closed on Dec 29, 2021.
-Within the convenience sample, 486 staff members from all sectors who completed at least 95% of the survey (26% response rate) were included in the study.
-A comparison between sample characteristics (in terms of sex, age composition, and profession) and human resources department data revealed that the characteristics of nonrespondents were not statistically different from the respondents.
+A link to the survey was sent to all Barzilai University Medical Centre workers via email from the human resources department on 10 November 2021.
+Every two weeks a reminder was sent to increase the response rate with a total of three reminders.
+The survey closed on 29 December 2021.
+Within the convenience sample, 486 staff members from all sectors who completed at least 95% of the survey were included in the study (26% response rate).
+A comparison between sample characteristics (sex, age, and profession) and human resources department data revealed that the characteristics of non-respondents and respondents were not statistically different.

 Study tools

-The online survey comprised 18 questions taken from the Israeli Medical Association (IMA) WPV-questionnaire.
-The translated questionnaire is provided as supplementary 1.
-For validation purposes, the questionnaire was given to two physicians, three nurses, two social workers, and two medical secretaries from various departments, gender, and ethnic origins from another hospital for their evaluation.
-They wrote their comments, and five questions were corrected according to the comments.
-The questionnaire included several sections, as per the following details:
+The online survey comprised 18 questions taken from the Israeli Medical Association (IMA) WPV-questionnaire (see Supplementary 1 for the English translation of the Hebrew survey).
+For validation purposes, the questionnaire was given to two physicians, three nurses, two social workers, and two medical secretaries from various departments, genders, and ethnic origins from another hospital for evaluation.
+Five questions were corrected based on written comments they made.
+The questionnaire included several sections:

-Demographic and occupational details- 9 questions regarding gender, marital status, religion, age, country of birth, profession, seniority, department, and work in the Coronavirus ward.
+Demographic and occupational details: Nine questions regarding gender, marital status, religion, age, country of birth, profession, seniority, department, and work in the coronavirus ward.

-Exposure to seven different forms of WPV in the last six months- verbal violence, verbal threats, passive-aggressive behavior (intrusion into personal space, facial expressions), destruction of property in protest (throwing a chair, breaking an instrument), physical violence, sexual harassment, and "shaming" on the Internet (such as social networks).
-Participants were asked to mark for each statement: (a) I did not experience; (b) experienced due to a patient; (c) experienced by a person accompanying a patient.
-A new measure was produced to compare the rate of WPV experience between groups - “exposure to violence” - defined as being exposed to at least one event in the past six months.
+Exposure to seven different forms of workplace violence in the last preceding months: Verbal violence; verbal threats; passive-aggressive behaviour (intrusion into personal space, facial expressions); destruction of property (throwing a chair, breaking an instrument); physical violence; sexual harassment; and internet ‘shaming’ on the (such as social networks), Participants were asked to indicate one of the following responses: (a) I did not experience workplace violence; (b) I experienced workplace violence from a patient; (c) I experienced workplace violence from a patient’s companion.
+A new measure was produced to compare the rate of workplace violence experience between groups – ‘exposure to violence’ – defined as being exposed to at least one event in the preceding six months.

-Reasons for violence in the hospital, in their judgment- the participants could choose eight given reasons and an option to indicate other reasons, such as dissatisfaction with the attitude/treatment of the staff, alcohol effects, long wait, or uncomfortable physical conditions.
+Reasons for violence in the hospital in their judgment: Participants could choose from eight given reasons and an option to indicate other reasons, such as dissatisfaction with the attitude/treatment of the staff, the effects of alcohol, long wait times, or uncomfortable physical conditions.

-Contribution to the violent incidents in the hospital- participants were asked to indicate for each category: patient's behavior, accompanied behavior, participant behavior, and medical staff behavior- the extent of the contribution to the violent incidents.
-It was measured on the Likert Scale, ranging from (1) not at all to (5) to a very great extent.
+Contribution to violent incidents in the hospital: Participants were asked to indicate the extent to which each of the following contributed to the incident: patient behaviour, patient’s companion’s behaviour, participant behaviour, and medical staff behaviour.
+This was measured on a Likert Scale ranging from (1) not at all to (5) to a very great extent.

-Unique reasons for violence during the COVID-19 pandemic- two questions: First, do you think the number of cases of violence against hospital workers: (1) decreased compared to the period before the COVID-19 outbreak.
-(2) remained the same.
-(3) increased.
-(4) I don’t know.
-Second, what do you think can cause an increase in the number of hospital violence incidents during the COVID-19 pandemic?
-More than one answer could be marked: patients’ or relatives’ anxiety and mental state following COVID-19; lack of hospital resources to take care of everyone etc.
+Unique reasons for violence during the pandemic: Two questions were asked: Do you think the number of cases of violence against hospital workers: (1) has decreased compared to the period before the COVID-19 outbreak; (2) has remained the same; (3) has increased; (4) I don’t know.
+Second, what do you think could be causing an increase in incidents of hospital violence during the COVID-19 pandemic?
+More than one answer could be marked: patients’ or relatives’ anxiety and mental state following COVID-19; lack of hospital resources to take care of everyone, etc.